Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Discussion

-Here, we used a multi-scale approach based on computationally coarse-graining the surface representation of the brain.
-This allows us to create coarse-grained biologically plausible \citep{Wang2022a} reconstructions of the brain for specific length scales, from which we can compute scale-specific morphometrics.
+Here, we used a multiscale approach based on computationally coarse-graining the surface representation of the brain.
+This allows us to create coarse-grained biologically plausible \citep{wang_neuro-evolutionary_2023} reconstructions of the brain for specific length scales, from which we can compute scale-specific morphometrics.

-Such scale-specific morphometrics allow us to disentangle the shape information about features of varying size, since specific processes and pathologies might affect cortical shape at different scales.
-For example, lesions may show as localised alterations at small scales, whilst dementias cause atrophy in wide areas and large-length scales.
-In future applications, this new quantification of morphology might improve methods for diagnosis, whilst also being more precise in delineating diverging morphological trajectories.
+Such scale-specific morphometrics allow us to disentangle the shape information of features of varying size, since specific processes and pathologies might affect cortical shape at different scales.
+For example, lesions may show as localised alterations at small scales, whilst dementias might cause atrophy in wide areas and large-length scales.
+In future applications, this new quantification of morphology could improve methods for diagnosis, whilst also being more precise in delineating diverging morphological trajectories.

-Other complementary multi-scale descriptions of cortical morphology have also been proposed, such as spectral analysis of cortical geometry \citep{Chen2022}.
+Other complementary multiscale descriptions of cortical morphology have also been proposed, such as spectral analysis of cortical geometry \citep{Chen2022}.
 This approach also characterises cortical morphology across spatial scales, but assumes basis functions, and the interpretation of eigenvalue spectra is thus challenging due to possible harmonics caused by the specific choice of the basis function.
 Additionally, key differences to our approach include: intrinsic co-variates (such as isometric brain size) are not factored out in a way that respects scaling relationships, and the cortical shape is only analysed for the white matter surface.
-Nevertheless, we are excited that other researchers have also turned their attention to multi-scale morphometrics.
+Nevertheless, we are excited that other researchers have also turned their attention to multiscale morphometrics.
 We believe that future iterations of this approach will combine multiple methods and open the door to exciting discoveries in morphological analysis of (human) brains.